 A sattvic diet, also referred to as a yoga diet or sentient diet, is a diet based on foods that—according to Ayurveda and Yoga, are strong in the sattvaguna, and lead to clarity and upeksa (equanimity) of mind while also being beneficial to the body.

-In simple terms it means not using any ingredients which are tamasic, garlic and onion being the most common.
-Going on not serving even tea and coffee.
+In simple terms, it means not using any ingredients which are tamasic, garlic and onion being the most common, going on to not serving even tea and coffee.
 It also means that the food is always fresh since left overs are considered tamasic again.

-We also tried another drink which was called Orange Imlana a blend of oranges and tamarind and some spices, now this was a good drink and I might have even loved if I hadn’t tasted the kesari shikanji before that.
-This was good but it just paled in front of the drink we had before, who said life is fair anyways.
+We also tried another drink which was called Orange Imlana a blend of oranges and tamarind and some spices.
+Now this was a good drink and I might have even loved if I hadn’t tasted the kesari shikanji before that.
+This was good but it just paled in front of the drink we had before, who said life is fair anyway.

 They also served us their signature dish – the Amritas Ke Kofte which Cottage Cheese balls stuffed with Green peas in a Guava, Pomegranate and coriander Gravy.
-Now I have to admit when I looked at the dish I was taken by surprise and a little disappointment because what I was looking forward to was a lovely pink tinted gravy which the green of the koftas peeking out that I had seen on gourmet india , so after cribbing about over doing the photoshop on food pictures and the like we proceeded to taste it and before you taste it you get not to be missed amrood aroma and when you taste the dish you meet the delicate balance of sweetness and spiciness that is really difficult to achieve. this may be was the dish of the day for me in spite of being disappointed by the looks.
+Now I have to admit when I looked at the dish I was taken by surprise and was a little disappointed, because what I was looking forward to was a lovely pink tinted gravy which the green of the koftas peeking out that I had seen on gourmet india , So after cribbing about over doing the photoshop on food pictures and the like, we proceeded to taste it and before you taste it you get not to be missed amrood aroma.
+When you taste the dish, you meet the delicate balance of sweetness and spiciness that is really difficult to achieve.
+This may be was the dish of the day for me despite of being disappointed by the looks.

-We also tried betel leaves biryani which frankly I am confused about, I mean if someone hadnt told me it was beetel leaf I wouldn’t have known so it was a disappointment at the same time I understand that they couldn’t have over done it, all in all something that didn’t settle too well with my taste buds, yours might be different., try if you are in a mood to experiment.
+We also tried betel leaves biryani which frankly I am confused about.
+I mean if someone hadn’t told me it was betel leaf, I wouldn’t have known.
+So it was a disappointment, at the same time I understand that they couldn’t have over done it, all in all something that didn’t settle too well with my taste buds, yours might be different.
+Try if you are in a mood to experiment.

-They say good things come in small packages and good things come to those who wait, both came true in our case when we took the first bite of ghevar.
-I can safely say that it was the best ghevar I have ever eaten in bangalore and better than a few I have eaten in delhi too and the fact that I am claiming something to be better than delhi doesn’t happen too often so you guys better have it before I change my mind.
+They say good things come in small packages and good things come to those who wait.
+Both came true in our case when we took the first bite of ghevar.
+I can safely say that it was the best ghevar I have ever eaten in Bangalore and better than a few I have eaten in Delhi too.
+The fact that I am claiming something to be better than Delhi doesn’t happen too often!
+So you guys better have it, before I change my mind.

 35, Sankey Road (opp.
 Shell Petrol pump),